-Creative problem solving: connecting logic and creativity.
+Creative problem solving process: connecting logic and creativity.

 Many people may think of design as a purely creative process that relies on artistic inspiration.
 In actuality, design should be a marriage of logic and creativity and Creative Problem Solving (CPS) is the essential process that powers that marriage.